svenko99/diagonal-blend-tool/README.md

 - Python 3.x
 - Pillow library (`pip install Pillow`)

-- **Both images need to have the same size, otherwise the script won't work!**
+### Both images need to have the same size, otherwise the script won't work!

+- I achieve this by using Firefox's tool `Take screenshot` when I right click on a website, and I click `Save visible`.

 ### Installation